-One of the most popular features at Australian Botanic Garden during spring is the vibrantly coloured paper daisy beds at Lakeside and the Connections Garden.
-Most of the annual species we currently use originate from Western Australia.
-With some attention to soil preparation and fertilising there is a good range of species and cultivars that are very responsive to cultivation and which are very rewarding for the home gardener.
-You will find helpful information here on the paper daisies that have proven to be successful at the Australian Botanic Garden over a number of years.
+The vibrantly coloured paper daisy beds at Lakeside and the Connections Garden are on of the most popular features at Australian Botanic Garden Mount Annan during spring.
+With some attention to soil preparation and fertilising, there is a good range of species and cultivars that are very responsive to cultivation and rewarding for the home gardener.

 The paper daisies that you see flowering at the Australian Botanic Garden during our Wildflower Festival are native to Western Australia, where they carpet huge expanses of some parts of the countryside in spring.

 William Dampier collected the first Australian daisy, a Brachyscome, in 1699 from Shark Bay in Western Australia.
-Many Australian daisies were introduced into cultivation in Europe before the middle of the 19th century, although they were not grown in Australian gardens at that time.
-They were very popular in the colony from the 1860s until the turn of the century.
+Many Australian daisies were introduced into cultivation in Europe before the middle of the 19th century and theywere very popular in the colony from the 1860s until the turn of the century.

-Bracteantha bracteata (previously known as Helichrysum bracteatum) is believed to be the first Australian daisy to have been cultivated and the first of our native plants to be hybridised.
+Bracteantha bracteata (previously known as Helichrysum bracteatum) is believed to be the first cultivated Australian daisy and the first of our native plants to be hybridised.
 German horticulturists hybridised it and released it to European gardeners in the 1850s.
 Within a decade, many different forms were listed in colonial catalogues.

 Paper daisies are best grown when you follow the natural growth cycle, which starts with direct sowing in autumn as the soil cools down.
 Plants will grow slowly through the winter months, developing a strong root system, and flower prolifically in spring.
 Direct seeding with paper daisies gives you the opportunity to create informal drifts of Australian colour in your garden.